Q. Does your PLAN involve modern game theory?

 A. Yes, each of these business deals are supported by the growth and expansion of share capital after benefiting from an IPO and secondary stock issues and will be reviewed on a case-by-case basis.

-Q. Looking at the stock market as a whole on any given single trading day, is the market a zero-sum game?
+Q. On any given single trading day, is the secondary market a zero-sum game?

 A. Note: The below answer was generated by Bing Chat (AI) on (12/10/2023).